-Lopburi – A Guide to the City of Monkeys
+Lopburi, Thailand: A Guide to the City of Monkeys

-Lopburi is often dubbed by many as the monkey city – and that’s not without a reason: in some parts of the old town, especially around the Prang Sam Yod Temple lots of cheeky monkeys are up to mischief.
-Estimated more than 1000 monkeys have their home right in the old town.
-At first glance, these long-tailed macaques seem to be very cute.
+Lopburi is also called the monkey city by many, and not without reason.
+In some parts of the old town, especially around the Prang Sam Yod temple, cheeky monkeys are up to mischief.
+According to estimates, there are more than 1,000 monkeys that have their home right in the city.
+At first glance, these long-tailed macaques seem quite cute.
 But beware, these little ones are far away from innocent.
-They hang on the power lines, jump over cars, nibble on windscreen wipers and are constantly on the lookout for troubles.
-Just to watch this monkey theatre is a great fun and one of the best things to do while you are in town!
+They hang on the power lines, jump over cars, nibble on windshield wipers and are constantly on the lookout for troubles.
+Just to watch this monkey theater is a great fun and one of the best things to do while you are in town!

 National Museum and King Naria Palace

-The National Museum and the King Naria Palace are located in a beautiful park located in the old town of Lopburi.
+The National Museum and King Naria Palace are located in a beautiful park located in the old town of Lopburi.
 In the palace of King Naria exhibit an interesting collection of statues and magnificent treasures from various eras.
 In addition, the palace of Lopburi includes several ruins that can be explored on a short walk.
 A visit to the National Museum and the beautiful park are definitely one of the best attractions of Lopburi and should not be missed.
 The National Museum is open from Wednesday to Sunday from 8:30 am to 4:30 pm and entrance fee is 150 baht per person.

 Wat Phra Sri Rattana Mahathat

-Absolutely recommended is the visit of the imposing temple Wat Phra Sri Rattana Mahathat, which is actually in its architecture much more spectacular than the Monkey Temple.
+Highly recommended is the visit of the imposing temple Wat Phra Sri Rattana Mahathat, which is actually in its architecture much more spectacular than the Monkey Temple.
 Located with a short distance from the train station in Lopburi and the ruins are really easy to reach.
-The park is partly comparable with the magnificent historical park of Ayutthaya and for sure you will get some great photo opportunities.
-So it is almost surprising that you will have the most of the time the entire complex for yourself.
+The historic park is partly comparable with the magnificent historical park of Ayutthaya and definitely you will get some great photo opportunities.
+So, it is almost surprising that you will have the most of the time the entire complex for yourself.

-A visit to the Sunflower Fields is an absolute highlight of the things to do around Lopburi, especially among thai tourists.
-The sunflowers are approximately 40 kilometres from the city away and tours are offered from Lop Buri town.
-Before you go on a day trip you should make sure to inform yourself about the inflorescence.
-Most of the Sunflower Fields bloom from November to January.
+A visit to the sunflower fields, the so-called Lopbiri Sunflower Fields, is an absolute highlight of the region around Lopburi, especially for local tourists.
+The sunflowers are about 40 kilometers from the city and tours are offered from Lopburi to this sight.

 Where to eat

-How to get there
+How to get to Lopburi

-The distance from Bangkok to Lopburi is only 150 kilometre and can be easily reached by bus or train.
-Lopburi is connected to the Thai Northern Railway and it is best to travel by train from Bangkok, Ayutthaya, Phitsanulok or Chiang Mai.
-The small pretty train station is located right in the old town and so are the main attractions within walking distance.
+The distance from Bangkok to Lopburi is only 150 kilometres and can be easily reached by bus or train.
+Lopburi is connected to the Thai Northern Railway, and it is best to travel by train from Bangkok, Ayutthaya, Phitsanulok or Chiang Mai.
+The small, pretty train station is located right in the old town and so are the main attractions within walking distance.
 Whoever travels during the day should definitely buy a ticket in the third class.
 There you have open windows and you can admire the beautiful landscapes around Lop Buri.
 Also, day trips to the monkey temple are offered in Bangkok.

-Where to stay in Lopburi
+Where to Stay in Lopburi